marcocapano/StaticTableView/README.md

 - React to cell selection.

 ## Future plans:
-- Adding convenience initializers for common types of cells.
+- Adding more convenience initializers for common types of cells.
 - Increase code coverage once the project goes after the prototyping stage.
+- Support custom cells